Turkuvaz Media organizes International Football Economy Forum

-The International Football Economy Forum (UFEF) was launched Thursday by Turkey’s leading media group Turkuvaz Media in Istanbul’s Levent district.
+The International Football Economy Forum (UFEF) was launched Thursday by Turkey’s leading media group Turkuvaz Media in Istanbul’s Eyüpsultan district.

 The event, which was attended by Youth and Sports Minister Mehmet Muharrem Kasapoğlu, started with speeches from Turkish Football Federation (TFF) President Nihat Özdemir and Football Clubs Association Chairperson Mehmet Sepil.

-Beşiktaş President Ahmet Nur Çebi, Galatasaray President Mustafa Cengiz and Trabzonspor President Ahmet Ağaoğlu took part in the session on the football economy, moderated by Özbostan and Deputy Economy Manager of Sabah, Dilek Güngör.
+Beşiktaş President Ahmet Nur Çebi, Galatasaray President Mustafa Cengiz and Trabzonspor President Ahmet Ağaoğlu took part in the session on the football economy, moderated by Özbostan and the deputy economy manager of Sabah, Dilek Güngör.

 The event also hosted guests from Europe.
-The president of Netherlands’ football club Fortuna Sittard, Özgür Işıtan Gün, and vice president of Belgium’s Westerlo, Hasan Çetinkaya, participated in the session on Turkish sports managers in Europe moderated by A Spor anchor Ali Baransel.
+The president of Dutch football club Fortuna Sittard, Özgür Işıtan Gün, and the vice president of Belgium’s Westerlo, Hasan Çetinkaya, participated in the session on Turkish sports managers in Europe moderated by anchor Ali Baransel from sports broadcaster A Spor.

-Additionally, TFF’s VAR coordinator Barış Şimşek and Muhammed Özhan from Turk Telekom discussed VAR technology in football.
+Additionally, TFF’s video assistant referee (VAR) coordinator Barış Şimşek and Muhammed Özhan from Türk Telekom discussed VAR technology in football.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.